mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/01-example_based_tests.md

 ```bash
 pytest
 ```
-in the console. `pytest` will then find every `.py` files in the directory which begins with `test` execute every function inside, which begins with `test`.
+in the console. `pytest` will then find every `.py` file in the directory which begins with `test` execute every function inside, which begins with `test`.
 If we only want to execute test functions from one specific file, say, `test_mul_div_expl.py`. we should call